-- Need: To meet demand for health care with a limited number of physicians, in a region where recruiting additional providers was impractical
+- Need: Meeting health care demands in a region with a limited number of physicians, where recruiting additional providers is considered impractical.

-- Intervention: Implement care teams of 3 medical assistants to support each provider, with additional patient support through health coaches
+- Intervention: Using the additional support of health coaches, implementation of care teams consisting of 3 medical assistants to support each provider.

 Other Project Examples

 - Need: The shortage of mental health professionals in rural South Carolina resulted in an influx of patients admitted to emergency departments who were in need of psychiatric care.

 - Intervention: South Carolina Department of Mental Health partnered with the Duke Endowment to create the SCDMH Emergency Department Telepsychiatry Consultation Program.
 Rural emergency departments can now reach a psychiatrist to assess a patient via telehealth.

 - Results: The program has improved access, affordability, and provided quality care for rural providers and patients with mental illness.

 - Need: A way to recognize Mississippi healthcare professionals and medical students for their rural-specific experience and expertise.